rayendito/rayendito.github.io/src/pages/posts/dlm_ablation.md

 ---
 layout: ../../layouts/post.astro
-title: "Changing Probability Distributions for DLM Training and Seeing What Happens"
+title: "Trying Different Probability Distributions for DLM Training and Seeing What Happens"
 pubDate: 2025-12-19
-description: "Changing Probability Distributions for DLM Training and Seeing What Happens"
+description: "Trying Different Probability Distributions for DLM Training and Seeing What Happens"
 author: "rayendito"
 isPinned: true
 excerpt: Ever wondered what'll happen if you change the probability distribution of a DLM training? me too. regardless of what "me too" was referring to, here's what i found anyways
 image:
   src:
   alt:
-tags: ["diffusion"]
+tags: ["language_models", "diffusion"]
 ---

 Language models estimate the probability distribution over sequences of tokens.
 Meaning that given a piece of text $\texttt{"I like pancakes"}$, a language model can give it a number, say $0.2$, therefore $p(\texttt{"I like pancakes"}) = 0.2$, which means that the sentence $\texttt{"I like pancakes"}$ is assigned a probability of $0.2$ according to the model’s estimate of the underlying distribution of the training data.